What is AdTech and why is it important?

 A demand-side platform (DSP) is software that advertisers use to buy video, display and mobile ads.
-A DSP is a single, organised marketplace where advertisers access publisher inventory through direct integrations, supply-side platforms (SSPs) and ad exchanges.
+A DSP is a single, organized marketplace where advertisers access publisher inventory through direct integrations, supply-side platforms (SSPs) and ad exchanges.
 As its name implies, a DSP is driven by the demand side of the advertising equation: advertisers seek inventory that will help them reach the right audiences at the right time, within a defined budget.
 Working with demand-side platforms like Amazon DSP allows brands to reach relevant audiences and use insights to inform their strategies.
 DSPs are a cost-effective and efficient way for advertisers to buy digital advertising inventory.

 What is a supply-side platform (SSP)?

 A supply-side platform (SSP) is a tool for publishers that automates selling digital ad impressions including video, display and mobile ads.
 It is driven by the supply side of the advertising equation: the publishers who want to sell their inventory.
-SSPs let publishers, ad networks and ad exchanges sell impressions to a greater pool of potential buyers and allow publishers to set the bidding range to maximise their revenue.
+SSPs let publishers, ad networks and ad exchanges sell impressions to a greater pool of potential buyers and allow publishers to set the bidding range to maximize their revenue.